aquanox/BlueprintMessageLogPlugin/README.md

 Please report any issues with GitHub Issues page for this repository.

-If you want to suggest changes, improvements or updates to the plugin use GitHub Pull Requests.
+If you want to suggest changes, improvements or updates to the plugin open an enhancement request issue or use GitHub Pull Requests.

 ## License